Courseplay/courseplay/__Attributions.md

 * Calculator icon by Scott Lewis - under "CC BY 3.0" license

-* "Diamond", start, stop, wait and cross sign i3Ds by Claus Pedersen (Satissis)
+* "Diamond", start, stop, wait and cross sign i3Ds by Claus Pedersen (Satis)

 * All other icons and graphics by Jakob Tischler